ostdotcom/website-docupony/platform/docs/guides/create-session.md

 sidebar_label: Create Session
 ---

-Session keys are used to sign transactions in Mobile Applications.
+Session keys are used to sign transactions in mobile applications that have incorporated OST Wallet SDK.
 They have an expiry time and a per transaction spending limit.
 Developers will have to create session keys when session keys expire or are not present.
-To create a new session key and authorize it, you need to use [addSession](/platform/docs/sdk/mobile-wallet-sdks/android/latest/methods/#4-addsession) workflow available in Wallet SDK ([Android](/platform/docs/sdk/mobile-wallet-sdks/android/)/[iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS))
+To create a new session key and authorize it, you need to use [addSession](/platform/docs/sdk/mobile-wallet-sdks/android/latest/methods/#4-addsession) workflow available in Wallet SDK ([Android](/platform/docs/sdk/mobile-wallet-sdks/android/), [iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS), [React Native](/platform/docs/sdk/mobile-wallet-sdks/react-native)).

 ## Steps to Create a New Session Key
 1. Call addSession Workflow
 2. Check Workflow Status

 ### 1. Call addSession Workflow
 You can call the `addSession` workflow (available in [Android](/platform/docs/sdk/mobile-wallet-sdks/android/), [iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS) and [React Native](/platform/docs/sdk/mobile-wallet-sdks/react-native/) Wallet SDK) to create and authorize the newly created session key.

 #### Sample Android Wallet SDK Code